LaurentOngaro/UEVaultManager/docs/source/tkgui.rst

 The Edit row window
 ^^^^^^^^^^^^^^^^^^^

-Change the value of all the fields of a row.
+It allows to edit the value of all the fields of a row.

 Note that the data are raw and not formatted as in the main window, exception for boolean values that are displayed as checkboxes.